As is the case for all medications, acetaminophen must be used wisely, by taking certain precautions. Here is some information on the subject.

 Acetaminophen can also interact with other drugs.
 For example, taking a high dose of acetaminophen may increase the anticoagulant activity of warfarin (Coumadin®).

 Acetaminophen can be taken without any concern unless there is a particular warning or contraindication.
-To make sure you get the relief you need without being exposed to risks, it is recommended that you:
+To ensure you get the relief you need without exposing yourself to risks, it is recommended that you:

-When taking acetaminophen, you should be extra careful due to your health condition, medical history or other drugs you are taking.
-Talk to your doctor or pharmacist if in doubt.
+When taking acetaminophen, you may need to be extra careful because of your health, medical history or other drugs you are taking.
+Speak to your doctor or pharmacist if you are unsure.

 Consult your pharmacist if you have any questions about the optimal and safe use of over-the-counter drugs.